 The third noble truth concerns cessation (nirodha), and it is that the cessation of suffering is a consequence of the cessation of craving.
 The word used in this connection – nirodha – is a synonym of nibbana (in Sanskrit, nirvana), the best known name for the goal which Buddhist teaching has in view.
 Nirvana is the cessation of all evil passion, and because evil passion is regarded in Buddhist thought as a find of fever, its cessation may be thought of as a ‘cooling’ after fever, a recovery of health.
 In fact, in the Buddha’s time the associated adjective nubbuta seems to have been an everyday term to describe one who is well again after an illness.
 It is evident from this that the original Buddhist goal, nirvana, was the restoration of healthy conditions of life here and now, rather than in some remote and transcendent realm beyond this life.

-When Dogen used the phrase shoji soku nehan, or “birth and death are themselves nirvana”, he, like Nagarjuna was saying that our sufferings and nirvana are the same.
+When Dogen used the phrase shoji soku nehan, or “birth and death are themselves nirvana”, he, like Nagarjuna, was saying that our sufferings and nirvana are interrelated.
 We can reach nirvana at any time.
-Sufferings are already nirvana, if we choose to look at it in that way.
+Actually, our sufferings are already nirvana, if we choose to look at it in that way.

-When we talk about nirvana as being the other shore, about ferrying living beings across the sea of suffering to the other shore of nirvana, this is simile.
-We are already standing on the other shore, we can’t see where where we are because of the fog of delusion, pride, ego, attachment.
+We often talk about nirvana as being the other shore, about ferrying living beings across the sea of suffering to the other shore of nirvana – this is simile.
+We are already standing on the other shore, but we’re not sure about where we are because of the fog of delusion, pride, ego, attachment.

-However, it is not as simple as merely saying, “Okay, from now on I’ll see that sufferings are nirvana.”
-It is not a purely intellectual thing but rather a sort of intuitive understanding that comes from the depths of one’s entire being.
-We practice in order to be able to get this message.
+It’s not as simple as saying, “Okay, from now on I’ll see that sufferings are nirvana.”
+It is not a purely intellectual thing but rather an intuitive understanding that comes from the depths of one’s entire being.
+And we practice in order to be able to realize this intuitive wisdom.

-When we cool off the passions, when we recover from our fever and become healthy, whole – when our mind is clear, then we see that sufferings are nirvana.
+We cool off the passions, then we recover from our fever and become healthy, whole – when our mind is clear and calm we see that sufferings are nirvana.
 Indeed, without suffering, there is no way that we could know joy or peace.

 In the Kevaddha-Sutta, the Buddha is asked, “Where do earth, water, fire, and air come to an end?”
 And the Buddha replies, “The answer is: In the invisible, infinite, all-radiant, consciousness (Vinnanam anidassanam).”
 This term, Vinnanam anidassanam refers to consciousness in its undivided purity, no longer split into the duality of subject and object.
 This consciousness is said to be identical with nirvana.

-We do not need to look any further beyond our own world, our own lives and our suffering to find nirvana, for it is always within our mind.
+We do not need to look any further beyond our own world, our own lives and our suffering to find peace and joy, nirvana, for it is always within our mind.
 As the Dalai Lama says,